davesque/raphael-zp/README.md

 ## Usage

-Calling ZP on the paper object will enable panning and zooming for that paper:
+Calling ZP on a paper object will enable panning and zooming for that paper:

 ```javascript
 var paper = new Raphael(el, width, height);